elmahio/documentation/docs/logging-to-elmah-io-from-entity-framework-core.md

 The class extends `SaveChangesIntercepter` and overrides the `SavedChanges` method.
 This will be called by Entity Framework when entities are saved to the database.
 By filtering on the entity state `Added`, you can log a custom message for all new users added to the database.
 In the example, the message `Adding user with {UserId}` is logged and the value of the `Id` property is used as part of the structured log message.
 In addition, the code uses scopes in Microsoft.Extensions.Logging to log an additional property named `DebugView` with the long debug message provided by Entity Framework.
 This key/value will show up on the *Data* tab within the elmah.io UI.

+!!! warning
-> Be careful when logging entities that may contain personal identifiable data (PID).
+    Be careful when logging entities that may contain personal identifiable data (PID).
 Adding debug messages from Entity Framework will contain this PID and share it with elmah.io.

 Registering interceptors varies by the way you set up Entity Framework.
 Following the code in the first parts of this page, you can create a logger and register the interceptor like this: